MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/java/apply-pattern-content.md

 - *Establish a performance baseline.* You should use on-premises performance metrics as the initial baseline to compare application performance in the cloud.

 - *Use Application Insights.* Application Insights provides detailed metrics on database queries and any JDBC interfaces.
-You should use it to ensure a ported database is meeting its SLAs or to find queries that need tuning.
+You should use it to ensure a ported database is meeting its SLAs or to find queries that you need to tune.
 You should never use Dynamic SQL because it creates security and performance issues.

 - *Use connection pools.* You should use JDBC connection pools and fine-tune them based on the transactions per second (TPS) metrics and SLAs.
 You should use database performance monitoring tools to test and evaluate database performance under load.